EOSIO/spec-repo/esl_synchronous_calls.md

 `handle_sync_readonly` should fetch the arguments using `get_sync_args`, dispatch it to the appropriate function, then use `return_sync` to return the result. `handle_sync_readonly` should assert that `function` is known.
-The transaction aborts if `return_sync` isn't called or if the contract uses any state-modifying intrinsics (e.g. database modification).
-The transaction also aborts if the contract calls `return_sync` while it's not handling a synchronous call. `return_sync` stops execution of the callee.
+The synchronous call aborts if `return_sync` isn't called or if the contract uses any state-modifying intrinsics (e.g. database modification).
+The transaction aborts if the contract calls `return_sync` while it's not handling a synchronous call. `return_sync` stops execution of the callee.

 ### ABI